 Try not to interrupt.
 If you’re nervous, this is easily done.
 Instead, pause and save your comment or question for when the other person has finished speaking.

 That’s it.
-Hope you found these tips useful.
+Hope you found these tips on how to be more confident useful.